Exploring Services Across Our Community

 • Even when there are no patients, each birth center must meet a mandatory staffing obligation 24 hours a day, every day of the year and have active availability of numerous wrap-around service capabilities.

-• To ensure coverage at all times, providers in four of five hospitals are routinely on call one of every two or three days.
+• To ensure coverage at all times, many of our providers are routinely on call one of every two or three days.

 • Call burden negatively impacts recruitment and retention.
 By creating regional groups, the call burden would be significantly reduced.